For Patients & Caregivers

 Initial studies suggest that SAM-e may help reduce liver toxicity caused by some drugs, but more studies are needed to confirm safety as well as effectiveness.

-Clinical studies produced conflicting results or were poorly designed, and one large study did not find benefit in major depressive disorder.
+Clinical studies produced conflicting results or were poorly designed.
 More studies are needed to evaluate this use.

 A preliminary study suggests SAM-e is ineffective for this use.

-Older studies of SAM-e for fibromyalgia suggest some benefit, but larger studies are needed to confirm this.
+Older studies of SAM-e for fibromyalgia suggest some benefit, but a panel could not recommend it for pain because of insufficient evidence.
+More studies are needed.

 One study did not show significant benefits in this patient population.

-Studies that evaluate SAM-e without other supplements for Alzheimer’s disease are lacking.
+Studies that evaluate SAM-e alone without the use of other supplements for Alzheimer’s disease are lacking.

 Patients who are immunocompromised should avoid this supplement due to concerns that SAM-e could enhance the growth of a microorganism called Pneumocystis carinii.